dszopa/net-chat/README.md

 # net-server

-A work in progress of a simple net implementation of a http server.
+A simple TCP client and server made with node's net module.